rrayy-25809/TradePlugin/README.md

 ## About

-Ladies and gentlemen, I am thrilled to present Trado - the cutting-edge Java plugin that is changing the game when it comes to Minecraft item trading.
+Ladies and gentlemen, we are thrilled to present Trado - the cutting-edge Java plugin that is changing the game when it comes to Minecraft item trading.

 Trado offers a secure and user-friendly trading experience through an intuitive inventory GUI.
 With its innovative features, such as the ability to send trade requests with a simple right-click on another player, Trado has already gained a reputation as a must-have plugin for Minecraft servers.